-Matt Humphrey is a producer and writer at CBC Vancouver.
+Matt Humphrey is a News Editor and Presenter with CBC British Columbia.

 Latest from Matt Humphrey

 The comedian is in: Peanuts-inspired stand delivers sidewalk comedy to pandemic-weary Vancouverites

 Twice weekly, Tanya Horne can be found at her comedy stand in East Vancouver delivering jokes to people passing by as the pandemic drags on.

 South Korean students travel to Vancouver to honour B.C. war veterans

 A group of university students from South Korea came to the Seaforth Highlanders Armoury in Vancouver for a special event honouring B.C. veterans who fought in the Korean War.

 Future in doubt for B.C.'s unique Steller sea lion research facility

 Four Steller sea lions at the Marine Mammal Research Unit in Port Moody have been instrumental in groundbreaking research since the facility opened in 2003, but now the facility is struggling after U.S. funding was cut in 2016.

 North Van swim teacher hangs up goggles after 45 years of backyard lessons